-On 23 August 2011, the Commonwealth Department of Sustainability, Environment, Water, Population and

-Drait 10 mile of Notorolloc for the Novikanae Goal Extendion 110 jobs Environmental impact Gratement (E10) Communities determined the proposed project to be a controlled action under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 .
+On 23 August 2011, the Commonwealth Department of Sustainability, Environment, Water, Population and Communities determined the proposed project to be a controlled action under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 .
 The controlling provisions are sections 18 and 18A (listed threatened species and communities) and 20 and 20A (listed migratory species).
 The project will be assessed under the bilateral agreement between the Commonwealth and the State of Queensland using the EIS prepared under the EP Act.